Easy Media List staff

 Needless to say, you want your email message to be opened, to be read and to spark interest.
 In the worst case scenario, your email might not even get seen by a living, breathing person, because a computer program filtered it out.
 Many newsdesks have automated systems called spam filters that are designed to prevent junk mail from reaching inboxes.

 To avoid getting filtered, don't use any kind of attachments with your email, either documents or images.
 And avoid phrases that give the impression you are selling something, such as "why pay more" or "money back guarantee."
-Just as important, never ask for money, including requesting donations to a worthy cause.
+Just as important, never ask for money -- including requesting donations to a worthy cause.
 Your job is to offer editors and journalists interesting story ideas.

 Sending your press release as an attachment to your email message (for example, as a Microsoft Word document) is a fairly common and very big mistake.
 Many news media outlets (and many other organizations) will not accept email that contains attachments, because they can contain computer viruses.